 What types of retirement plans require minimum distributions?

-When must I receive my required minimum distribution from my IRA?
+When must I withdraw my required minimum distribution from my IRA?

-You must take your first required minimum distribution for the year in which you turn age 70½.
-However, the first payment can be delayed until April 1 of the year following the year in which you turn 70½.
-For all subsequent years, including the year in which you were paid the first RMD by April 1, you must take the RMD by December 31 of the year.
+You must take your first required minimum distribution for the year in which you turn 72 years old.
+However, the first distribution can be delayed until April 1 in the year following the year in which you turn 72.
+The deadline for all subsequent years is December 31st.

 How is the amount of the required minimum distribution calculated?

-Generally, a RMD is calculated for each account by dividing the prior December 31 balance of that IRA or retirement plan account by a life expectancy factor that IRS publishes in Tables in Publication 590-B, Distributions from Individual Retirement Arrangements (IRAs).
+If you have more than one account, an RMD is calculated for each individual account by dividing the previous year’s balance by a life expectancy factor that the IRS publishes in Tables in Publication 590-B, Distributions from Individual Retirement Arrangements (IRAs).
 Choose the life expectancy table to use based on your situation.

 - Joint and Last Survivor Table - use this if the sole beneficiary of the account is your spouse and your spouse is more than 10 years younger than you